PPAnh-phy/NuOscProb_Hamiltonian/README.md

 ## Structure
 The parameters can be changed at the start of the program.

 Different Hamiltonians and PMNS matrices are written in a separate function.
-One could call the function on needed.
+One could call the function for any task in need.

 ---